top of page

 Pour into Hot Jars

-Place in clean, hot, pint-sized jars leaving ¼ inch headspace.
-Place the lids and rings on and process for 10 minutes in a boiling water bath at sea level or adjust for your elevation.
+Using a jar funnel, place in clean, hot, pint-sized jars leaving ¼ inch headspace.
+Place the lids and rings on and process for 10 minutes in a boiling water bath canner at sea level or adjust for your elevation.
+After the processing time, remove the lid, turn off the heat and let the jars cool for 5 minutes.

 If you have any questions about how to use a boiling water canner or how to adjust for the altitude where you live take a look at our canning basics videos.